Holy Trinity Church (Philadelphia): History

 By the 1780s, half of Philadelphia's Catholic population was German, and they asked permission of John Carroll, the Apostolic Prefect of the United States, to build their own church.
 Holy Trinity Church was founded in 1784 by German-speaking Catholics, and in 1788, Carroll authorized it as a national parish for Germans.
 It was the first national parish for any ethnicity in the United States, and was the third parish established in the city of Philadelphia, predating the establishment of the Archdiocese of Philadelphia.

 The church building was constructed in 1789, and today is nearly identical to how it appeared then.
 The interior of the church and the roof were destroyed in 1860 by a fire started by a firecracker lit during a Fourth of July celebration.
 Other alterations were made to the interior over the course of its history.

 The parish established an orphanage in 1797 for children orphaned by the yellow fever epidemics, which was the first Catholic orphanage in the United States.

 Composer Robert Elmore was church organist from 1938 to 1955.

 The church building was inscribed on the Philadelphia Register of Historic Places as "Trinity Roman Catholic Church" on April 30, 1957, and is a contributing property of the Society Hill historic district.
 The exterior cannot be altered without the approval of the Philadelphia Historical Commission.
-The church was also documented in the Historic American Buildings Survey by the National Park Service.
+The church was also documented by the Historic American Buildings Survey of the National Park Service.

 There is a small cemetery in Holy Trinity's churchyard, which is also historically protected.
 The cemetery inspired the final scene in Henry Wadsworth Longfellow's poem Evangeline.